rfo909/CFT/README.md

 ```

 The Sequence() expression creates a List, but without the requirement of commas, and the '@ ...' is
 the "raw string" format in CFT.
-Alternatively we can use inline "here" documents, for easy copy/paste.
+Alternatively we could use inline "here" documents, for easy copy/paste.

 The .mergeExpr is a member function of List objects, which evaluates expressions inside "<<" and ">>", inserting
 resulting values as text into the template sequence.

-# CFT specialities
+# CFT specialities / oddities

 ## "Foreach"